RHOMOLO

 Structure and approach

-In the tradition of Computable General Equilibrium (CGE) models, RHOMOLO relies on an equilibrium framework à la Arrow-Debreu where supply and demand depend on the system of prices.
+In the tradition of computable general equilibrium (CGE) models, RHOMOLO relies on an Arrow-Debreu equilibrium framework, in which supply and demand depend on the price system.
 Policies are introduced as shocks.
-After a shock, the system moves to a new equilibrium with adjustments driven by optimal supply and demand behaviours.
-RHOMOLO, as all CGE models, therefore provides an evaluation of the interaction effects between all agents through markets, imposing full system consistency.
-The type of analysis is a scenario analysis, in which the results of simulations including policy shocks are compared to a baseline scenario with no shocks.
+Following a shock, the system moves towards a new equilibrium, with adjustments driven by optimal supply and demand behaviours.
+Like all CGE models, RHOMOLO therefore provides an evaluation of the interaction effects between all agents through markets, imposing full system consistency.
+This type of analysis is known as scenario analysis, whereby the results of simulations including policy shocks are compared to a baseline scenario with no shocks.

-Given the regional focus of RHOMOLO, particular attention is devoted to the explicit modelling of spatial linkages, interactions, and spillovers between regional economies.
-For this reason, models such as RHOMOLO are referred to as Spatial Computable General Equilibrium (SCGE) models.
+Given RHOMOLO's regional focus, particular attention is devoted to explicitly modelling spatial linkages, interactions and spillovers between regional economies.
+For this reason, models such as RHOMOLO are referred to as spatial CGE models.

-Each region is inhabited by households aggregated into a representative agent with preferences characterised by love for variety.
-Households derive income from labour (in the form of wages), physical capital (profits and rents), and other financial assets, as well as from government transfers (both national and regional).
-Factor mobility can be either switched off or on depending on the needs of the analysis to be carried out.
-The income of households is spent on savings, consumption, and taxes.
+Each region is inhabited by households that are aggregated into a representative agent whose preferences are characterised by a love of variety.
+Households derive income from labour (in the form of wages), physical capital (profits and rents), other financial assets and government transfers.
+Labour mobility can be switched on or off depending on the needs of the analysis to be carried out.
+Household income is spent on savings, consumption and taxes.

-Firms in each region produce goods that are sold in all regions and consumed by households and governments.
-Other firms --either in the same or in other sectors-- can also use such goods as inputs in their production processes.
-Transport costs for trade between and within regions are assumed to be of the iceberg type and are sector- and region-pair specific.
-The market structures of the industrial sectors in each region can be modelled as either perfectly competitive or imperfectly competitive (the latter can be characterised as monopolistic competition, Cournot oligopoly, or Bertrand oligopoly).
-The number of firms in each sector and region is empirically estimated through the national Herfindahl indices, assuming that all the firms within one region share the same technology.
-Given their higher weight in the price index, firms with higher market shares are able to extract higher mark-ups from consumers than their competitors, and, since market shares vary by destination market, also mark-ups vary by destination market.
+Firms in each region produce goods that are sold and consumed in all regions by households and governments.
+Other firms, either in the same sector or others, can also use these goods as inputs in their production processes.
+Transport costs for trade between and within regions are assumed to be of the 'iceberg' type, varying according to sector and region pair.
+The market structures of industrial sectors in each region can be modelled as either perfectly or imperfectly competitive.
+The latter can be characterised as monopolistic competition, Cournot oligopoly or Bertrand oligopoly.
+The number of firms in each sector and region is estimated using national Herfindahl indices, under the assumption that all firms in one region use the same technology.
+Firms with higher market shares are able to extract higher mark-ups from consumers than their competitors because of their higher weight in the price index.
+Since market shares vary by destination market, mark-ups also vary by destination market.

 Input and parametrization

-RHOMOLO requires a number of calibrated inputs and exogenous parameters in order to function.
-For example, the interest rate is set to 0.04 and the rate of depreciation of private capital is set to 0.15.
-More in general, the parameters related to the elasticities of substitution both on the consumer side and on the producer side are either based on similar models or derived from the econometric literature.
+The article by García-Rodríguez et al. (2025) illustrates the dataset underlying RHOMOLO V4.
+Furthermore, the model requires several calibrated inputs and exogenous parameters to function.
+For instance, the interest rate is set at 0.04%, while the rate of depreciation of private capital is set at 0.15%.
+More generally, parameters related to elasticity of substitution on both the consumer and producer sides are based on similar models or derived from econometric literature.

 Main output